kongali1720/kongali-security/README.md

 Future network security capabilities may include:

-- Network connection monitoring
+* Network connection monitoring
-- Service visibility
+* Service visibility
-- Connection analysis
+* Connection analysis
-- Event correlation
+* Event correlation
-- Network anomaly indicators
+* Network anomaly indicators
-- Defensive monitoring workflows
+* Defensive monitoring workflows

-The goal is to provide visibility into systems that the operator owns or is explicitly authorized to monitor.
+The framework is intended for monitoring systems, networks, and infrastructure that the operator owns or is explicitly authorized to monitor.

 ---